finos/common-domain-model/documentation/source/event-model.rst

 Workflow
 ^^^^^^^^

-The CDM provides support for implementors to develop workflows to process transaction lifecycle events and provides attributes to define lineage from one workflow step to another.
+The CDM provides support for implementors to develop workflows to process transaction lifecycle events.

 A *workflow* represents a set of actions or steps that are required to trigger a business event, including the initial execution or contract formation.
 A workflow is organised into a sequence in which each step is represented by a *workflow step*.
 A workflow may involve multiple parties in addition to the parties to the transaction, and may include automated and manual steps.
 A workflow may involve only one step.

+The CDM supports a workflow's audit trail by providing lineage from one step to another in that workflow.

 .. code-block:: Haskell